Skip the bottled dressing and make a fresh-tasting Basic Vinaigrette in minutes with just oil, vinegar, salt, and pepper from your pantry.

 - Can Be Used On More Dishes Than Just Salads

-Assemble all ingredients and prepare them by measuring the liquids and seasonings and chopping the aromatics and herbs.
+Assemble all ingredients, then measure the liquids and seasonings, and chop the aromatics and herbs.

 Next, you will need to make an emulsion from the ingredients by using one of the following methods: